tedanvosin/CEH/README.md

 # Concepts and Tools in CEH v12 Preparation

-This repository contains in-depth overview of the foundational concepts and tools required for CEH v12 preparation.
+This repository contains in-depth overview of the foundational concepts and tools I came across for CEH v12 preparation.
 It covers key theoretical frameworks, regulatory standards, network fundamentals, and various tools and techniques used in vulnerability assessment and ethical hacking.

 ## Concepts